Free “How To” Guide Included!

 A working mom that is separated from her child during the day to go to work.
 That’s the kind of working mama I am.

 It’s okay, if this is you just breathe.
-I am going to give you some tips on how to ease this.
+I am going to give you simple tips on how to ease this feeling.

 Maternity leave looks different for everyone and can carry it’s own stress.
 Not all maternity leave is job protected, paid or health insured.